MetaMask/metamask-mobile/app/component-library/components/Checkbox/README.md

 # Checkbox

-Checkbox is a component typically used for multi-select scenarios.
+Checkbox is a component use to show a checkable box.

 ## Props